 A first OUI is generally a misdemeanor in Massachusetts and typically carries:

-A first OUI is generally a felony in Massachusetts and typically carries:
+A third OUI is generally a felony in Massachusetts and typically carries:

-A third offense can also result in the Registrar of Motor Vehicles (RMV) canceling the driver's registration.
+If a driver continues to commit OUIs after a third offense, the penalties become increasingly severe.
+A fourth offense can also result in the Registrar of Motor Vehicles (RMV) canceling the driver's vehicle registration.
 The driver is eligible to reinstate the registration after completing all license-related penalties.
+(Mass.
+Gen. Laws ch.
+90, §§ 24, 24W (2025).)

 Motorists who are under the age of 21 and are caught driving with a BAC of at least .02% but less than .08% will be subject to special penalties even if not convicted of a standard OUI.

-An underage driver who submits to chemical testing and produces a BAC of at least .02% faces a 180-day suspension (one year if under the age of 18).
+An underage driver who submits to chemical testing and produces a BAC of at least .02% faces a 180-day suspension (1 year if under the age of 18).
 This suspension can be waived if the driver completes the Youth Alcohol Program.
+(Mass.
+Gen. Laws ch.
+90, §§ 24, 24P (2025).)

 If you've been arrested for an OUI/DUI in Massachusetts, you should seek legal assistance by contacting a qualified OUI/DUI attorney.
 This article provides an overview of the state's DUI laws but isn't a substitute for legal counsel.